ThongHHuynh/Arducam_TOF_ROS1/README.md

 ```bash
 rosrun rviz rviz
 ```
-Subscribe to pointcloud topic, you should see pointcloud images.
+Subscribe to pointcloud topic, you should see pointcloud images now.
 ------------------------------